Extra Ecclesiam nulla salus: Early Church Fathers

 The concept was also referred to by Origen in his Homilies on Joshua, but neither he nor Cyprian were addressing non-Christians, but those already baptized and in danger of leaving the faith, as that would involve apostasy.
 Earlier, Justin Martyr had indicated that the righteous Jews who lived before Christ would be saved.
 He later expressed a similar opinion concerning Gentiles.
-Those who act pleasing to God, while not "being" Christian are yet in some sense "in" Christ the Logos....Each one, ... shall be saved by his own righteousness, ... those who regulated their lives by the law of Moses would in like manner be saved. ...Since those who did that which is universally, naturally, and eternally good are pleasing to God, they shall be saved through this Christ in the resurrection equally with those righteous men who were before them, namely Noah, and Enoch, and Jacob, and whoever else there be, along with those who have known this Christ.
+Those who act pleasing to God, while not "being" Christian are yet in some sense "in" Christ the Logos.Each one [...] shall be saved by his own righteousness, [...] those who regulated their lives by the law of Moses would in like manner be saved. [...]
+Since those who did that which is universally, naturally, and eternally good are pleasing to God, they shall be saved through this Christ in the resurrection equally with those righteous men who were before them, namely Noah, and Enoch, and Jacob, and whoever else there be, along with those who have known this Christ.

-Irenaeus (died 202 AD) wrote: "One should not seek among others the truth that can be easily gotten from the Church.
-For in her, as in a rich treasury, the apostles have placed all that pertains to truth, so that everyone can drink this beverage of life.
-She is the door of life" (Irenaeus of Lyons, Against Heresies, III.4).
-However, he also said: "For it was not merely for those who believed on Him in the time of Tiberius Caesar that Christ came, nor did the Father exercise His providence for the men only who are now alive, but for all men altogether, who from the beginning, according to their capacity, in their generation have both feared and loved God, and practised justice and piety towards their neighbours, and have earnestly desired to see Christ, and to hear His voice."
-Irenaeus recognized that all who feared and loved God, practiced justice and piety toward their neighbors, and desired to see Christ, insofar as they were able to do so, would be saved.
-Since many were not able to have an explicit desire to see Christ, but only an implicit one, Iranaeus held the view that this would be satisfactory for salvation.